 There’s now a second location of Blue Ribbon Fried Chicken on 51st and 9th Avenue in Hell’s Kitchen.
 Think of this as very fancy KFC - there’s chicken-by-the-piece, a bunch of meat sandwiches, and a $50 family-style meal called “The Royal Tenders” that comes with 12 chicken tenders and sides.
 And they deliver, for when you need fried-chicken-on-the-couch time.

 The people behind the Soho Indian restaurant called Paowalla just turned that space into a small plates spot.
 This spot is more casual than the original, and serves modern takes on traditional Indian food like dal burrata and a lamb sandwich “naanini.”
 It looks like it could be a fun place to try for a casual group dinner.

-We checked out The Bombay Bread Bar and put it on our Hit List.
+We checked out The Bombay Bread Bar and wrote a review.

 Bar Belly just reopened on the Lower East Side with a pretty solid Happy Hour deal (half priced drinks and dollar oysters every day).
 This is a good one to know about for a drink and some snacks in the neighborhood.

 We checked out Bar Belly and put it on our Bar Hit List.

 The second location of a huge French restaurant in the West Village.
 This one is in Gramercy and has a charcuterie bar - but otherwise seems to be a lot like the first.
 Come with people who want to eat escargot and steak.

 Originally an East Village spot, Mala Project just added a second Midtown location where you can eat Chinese dry pot (think hot pot without the boiling broth).
 There’s a $13 lunch special, so it’s a potentially useful option for a weekday lunch that isn’t a sandwich.